-In this guidance, a hybrid study refers to a study that uses internal data and external RWD to form a study arm (including a control arm).
-A singlearm study design with external controls is a special case of a hybrid study design.
-Hybrid study designs can also be used in PCTs.
+In this guidance, a hybrid study refers to a study that uses RWD and non-RWD.
+Typical applications include RCTs with pragmatic elements and combining RWD and non-RWD to construct study arm and/or control arm (hereinafter refer to hybrid arms).

 The hybrid study designs require statistical assumptions on the merge of internal and external data, either at group level or individual subject level, to ensure comparability of the internal and external populations.
 Comprehensive sensitivity analyses and quantitative bias analyses should be carried out.
 If a Bayesian method is used, simulations should be performed to investigate the impact of prior distributions and other relevant parameter settings on study conclusions.
 Since the valid sample size of external data may be impacted by the degree of overlapping population between internal and external data and treatment-effect heterogeneity, a hybrid study should include sufficient subjects in the current study to ensure robustness and reliability of the study results.